Drakaniia/nexus/plan.md

 ┌─────────────────────────────────────┐
 │  Startup Settings                   │
 │                                     │
-│  ☑ Run WinLauncher on Windows       │
+│  ☑ Run Nexus on Windows       │
 │     startup (Recommended)           │
 │                                     │
 │  ☐ Show launcher window on          │
 │     startup (optional)              │
 │                                     │
-│  💡 Tip: WinLauncher runs quietly   │
+│  💡 Tip: Nexus runs quietly   │
 │     in the system tray.
 Press your  │
 │     hotkey anytime to launch!       │
 │                                     │